A Beginner’s Guide to Wild Camping

 Summer may be the obvious answer but this is definitely not an exclusively summer activity!
 Though summer evenings may be warmer and less likely to rain, there’s something really enjoyable about sleeping out on cooler, darker evenings.
-We camped in Spring and Autumn and look forward to trying it on a cold, crisp winter’s night!
+We’ve camped all year round and even had frosty bivvy bags in winter.

 It’s ok if it rains.
 You can tighten your bivvy bag right around your face so only your eyes are exposed (and hopefully they’ll be closed!).
 You could also tie the tarpaulin up in the trees as a cover if needed.
 If you don’t have a tarp or rope, then sleep under a tree for protection.

 Make sure you have a decent sleeping bag for the season.
 If you’re wild camping in December in a summer sleeping bag, you might get cold.

 Your sleeping bag is designed to save your body heat so, strangely, sleeping in fewer layers is better as the sleeping bag will insulate you.